nocobase/docs/docs/en-US/handbook/field-component-mask/index.md

 #### Custom Mask Rules

 If the predefined mask rules don't meet your needs, you can select `Custom` to define your own mask rules.
 The syntax for custom mask rules is as follows:

-- `*` represents a placeholder, and the mask will display a specified number of asterisks.
+- `*` represents a placeholder, and the mask will display a specified number of `*`.
 - All other characters will display as they appear in the original data.

 **Examples:**